Worklenz/worklenz/worklenz-frontend/README.md

-# Worklenz - React Application
+# Worklenz - React Frontend

-Worklenz is a task management application built with React and bundled using [Vite](https://vitejs.dev/).
+Worklenz is a project management application built with React, TypeScript, and Ant Design.
+The project is bundled using [Vite](https://vitejs.dev/).

 ## Table of Contents
 - [Getting Started](#getting-started)